luiarthur/padawan/_posts/outpatients/2015-09-10-outpatients.md

 Lightheartedly, if you are a med student considering specializations, why not look into gastroenterology?
 They have more than enough patients keeping them busy during the day.
-For those of you looking into becoming a neuro-surgeon, it's not too late to change your mind. (*pun intented*.)
+For those of you thinking of becoming a neuro-surgeon, it's not too late to *change your mind*.
 Sure, it's not brain surgery, but you'll never run out of work at the gastro clinic.